zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 populates a conference badge template with the photo ``dailemaitre.jpg``, in addition to some textual data.

 The first step is to upload the image to the backend service.
-Once you have done this, you can assign the filename of image to the template just as you would any other textual data.
-Note the syntax of the field name containing an image.
-It must start with ``image:``
+Once you have done this, you can assign the filename of the image to the template just as you would any other textual data.
+Note the syntax of the field name containing an image - it must start with ``image:``

 .. code-block:: php